 Rendang actually originated in West Sumatra of Indonesia with the Minangkabau people and was brought to Malaysia when the Minangkabau settlers migrated to the southern part of the Malay peninsula during the era of the Melaka Sultanate.

-This was a special dish to the Minangkabau.
+This was a special dish for the Minangkabau.
 It was prepared at traditional ceremonies to honor guests, festivals, weddings and Hari Raya.
-Rendang is even mentioned in many classical Malay literature such as Hikayat Amir Hamzah which date back to the 1550’s.
+Rendang is even mentioned in much classical Malay literature such as Hikayat Amir Hamzah which date back to the 1550s.

 This cooking technique then allowed them to preserve large quantities of meat that wouldn’t spoil.
 A lot of work would go into making rendang, like cutting the meat and grinding the spices and of course the hours of cooking, that they would make large batches to enjoy for a while without having to repeat the process over and over.
 If cooked properly, it can last up to four weeks at room temperature.
 If refrigerated, it can last up to three months.

 Many culinary experts around the world like to refer to rendang as a curry because of the way it’s slowly stewed on low heat and the array of spices, but it’s richer than a curry and has less sauce, so many Malaysians don’t consider it a curry.

 There is actually a philosophy and symbolism to Rendang pointing to the philosophy of musyawarah that I like to share and many tourists find interesting.
 It is said that the four main ingredients represent society (specifically Minangkabau society) as a whole:

 - The meat – The daging or meat symbolizes the Niniak Mamak, which are the elders, nobility, royalty and clan leaders